Can You File For Bankruptcy to Avoid Paying a Judgment?

 Chapter 13 Bankruptcy and Judgment Liens

 People file for Chapter 13 for a variety of reasons.
 If you are filing because your income is too high or you have non-exempt assets you wish to keep, you will most likely have to pay any judgments through your bankruptcy plan.
 However, if you qualify for Chapter 7 but were filing Chapter 13 to stop a mortgage foreclosure or payback an outstanding tax debt, you probably could avoid any judgment liens against your home.
 Our experienced Chapter 13 bankruptcy lawyers will thoroughly review your case so you understand your options.

 Our Experienced Bankruptcy Attorneys are Available to Answer Your Questions Regarding Judgments

 Just because a creditor sued you in court and won does not mean you are out of options.
 Bankruptcy provides people overwhelmed by debt a means to achieve a fresh start.
 Our Pennsylvania bankruptcy attorneys are available to review your circumstances and offer you options.
-Call Young, Marr & Associates in Pennsylvania at (215) 701-6519 or New Jersey at (609) 755-311 to schedule a free appointment.
+Call Young, Marr, Mallis & Associates in Pennsylvania at (215) 701-6519 or New Jersey at (609) 755-311 to schedule a free appointment.